-The Facilities Master Plan process for the Pueblo Community College (PCC) Pueblo Campus involved a comprehensive review of various factors including demographics, utilization of facilities, and facility conditions, coupled with input from stakeholders such as students, faculty, and staff.
+The Facilities Master Plan process for the Pueblo Community College (PCC) Fremont Campus involved a comprehensive review of various factors including demographics, utilization of facilities, and facility conditions, coupled with input from stakeholders such as students, faculty, and staff.
 Through this process, the Planning Team has identified key findings and areas of focus for the future.

 Demographics: An analysis of demographic data combined with enrollment trends reveals challenges and opportunities for future campus facility requirements.
-While the overall adult population growth is limited, specific demographic segments such as Hispanics and older adults present opportunities for enrollment growth.
+While the overall adult population growth is limited, specific demographic segments such as older adults present opportunities for enrollment growth.

-Enrollment: Despite fluctuations, enrollment had stabilized at around 3,000 students before the impact of COVID-19, with a decline during the pandemic followed by a subsequent increase in 2023 to around 2,340 students.
-The goal is to return to pre-COVID enrollment levels by 2033, with a modest future increase projected based on contributory populations.
+Enrollment: Despite fluctuations, enrollment had stabilized around 400 students before the impact of COVID-19, with a decline during the pandemic followed by a subsequent increase in 2023 to around 300 students.
+The pandemic also spurred a reliance on hybrid and online learning modalities.